 Each monk or nun is instructed at their Going Forth to live dependent on Four Requisites: alms-food, clothing, shelter and medicines.
 All of these are to be provided through mendicancy – accepting what is freely offered by the laity.
-Within the spectrum of these basic requisites, the community may need various kinds of ochre or brown cloth from which we can make robes, or offer ready-mades such as socks or sweaters in these colours.
+Within the spectrum of these basic requisites, the community may need various kinds of ochre or brown cloth from which we can make robes, or offer ready-mades such as socks in these colours.
 The monastery itself may need paint, washing-up liquid, tools, furnishings – many of the things that any household needs.
 However, as a monastery there are also many things we don’t need – TVs, luxurious and brightly coloured furnishings or clothes.
 So it’s always good to consult the monastery – by phone or letter – to check what is needed or to have a look at our Dana List.
 Sometimes we have more rice, pasta, or tea than we can use.
-And as we have our own Well, we never need bottled water.
+And as we have our own well-water, we never need bottled water.